-Connect from WARP to a private network on Cloudflare using Cloudflare Tunnel · Cloudflare for Teams documentation
+Connect from WARP to a private network on Cloudflare using Cloudflare Tunnel

 Route private IP ranges through WARP

-Users can reach this private service by logging into their Cloudflare for Teams account and the WARP agent.
+Users can reach this private service by logging into their Zero Trust account and the WARP agent.

-By default, Cloudflare WARP excludes traffic bound for RFC 1918 space and certain other routes as part of its Split Tunnel feature.
+By default, Cloudflare WARP excludes traffic bound for RFC 1918 space and certain other routes as part of its Split Tunnel feature .
 To use this feature the IPs that you specified for your Tunnel must be included which will send traffic for those destinations through the WARP agent and to the Tunnel.

 Click Manage.
 The IP ranges listed are those that Cloudflare excludes by default.
 Choose the range being used for this private connection and delete it.